subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 ---
 id: create-a-wasm-processing-squid
-title: Ink! contract indexing
+title: ink! contract indexing
 description: >-
-  Build a squid indexing an Ink! smart contract
+  Build a squid indexing an ink! smart contract
 sidebar_position: 60
 ---
-# Ink! contract indexing
+# ink! contract indexing

 ## Objective

-This tutorial starts with the [`substrate` squid template](https://github.com/subsquid-labs/squid-wasm-template) and goes through all the necessary changes to index the events of a WASM contract developed with [Ink!](https://www.parity.io/blog/ink-3-0-paritys-rust-based-language-gets-a-major-update).
+This tutorial starts with the [`substrate` squid template](https://github.com/subsquid-labs/squid-wasm-template) and goes through all the necessary changes to index the events of a WASM contract developed with [ink!](https://www.parity.io/blog/ink-3-0-paritys-rust-based-language-gets-a-major-update).
+This approach is taken to illustrate the development process.
+If you want to start indexing ASAP, consider using the WASM/ink! [squid generation tool](/basics/squid-gen/) or starting with the [`ink` template](https://github.com/subsquid/squid-wasm-template) that contains the final code of this tutorial:

-The final result of this tutorial is available in [this repo](https://github.com/subsquid/squid-wasm-template).
-The repo is used as a template for Ink-indexing squids.
-Use it with [`sqd init`](/squid-cli/init):

 ```bash
 sqd init <your squid name here> --template ink
 ```

-Here we start with the minimal `substrate` template to better illustrate the development process.
-We use a simple test ERC20-type token contract deployed to [Shibuya](https://shibuya.subscan.io/) at `0x5207202c27b646ceeb294ce516d4334edafbd771f869215cb070ba51dd7e2c72`.
+Here we will use a simple test ERC20-type token contract deployed to [Shibuya](https://shibuya.subscan.io/) at `0x5207202c27b646ceeb294ce516d4334edafbd771f869215cb070ba51dd7e2c72`.
 Our squid will track all the token holders and account balances, together with the historical token transfers.

 :::info
 Subsquid SDK only supports WASM contracts executed by the [Contracts pallet](https://crates.parity.io/pallet_contracts/index.html) natively.
 The pallet is enabled by the following network runtimes: